-The most famous class of electronic sourcing systems-which became popular in the mid-1990s through vendors such as FreeMarkets (now Ariba), Frictionless Commerce, and Procuri-is a reverse auction.
+The most famous class of electronic sourcing systems - which became popular in the mid-1990s through vendors such as FreeMarkets (now part of Ariba), Frictionless Commerce (now part of SAP), and Procuri - is a reverse auction.
 The buyer groups the items into lots in advance, and conducts an electronic descending-price auction for each lot.
 The lowest bidder wins.
 (In some cases "lowness" is not measured in terms of price, but in terms of an ad hoc score which is a weighted function that takes into account the price and some non-price attributes such as delivery time and reputation.)